nanos-world/docs/versioned_docs/version-0.73.0/assets-modding/creating-assets/characters-meshes.md

 ---
 description: How to correctly import custom Models into nanos world
 sidebar_position: 4
+tags: [assets]
 ---

 # Characters Meshes

 :::info

 nanos.world Characters use Unreal’s Default Mannequin Skeleton.
-So any Skeletal Mesh which uses it by default will probably work in nanos world as a [Character](/docs/scripting-reference/classes/character).
+So any Skeletal Mesh which uses it by default will probably work in nanos world as a [Character](./scripting-reference/classes/character.mdx).

 :::

 ## Tips for integrating Skeletal Meshes with nanos world Character